 ‘I see.’ she said before running off around the corner off the barn, one single leap and she jumped onto the corn exchange roof heading south through the village.

 ‘How the…no time!
 In pursuit, unknown species, possible female.’
 He engaged his holosuit again and began to run after the outlaw.
-He darted through the village, silently and invisibly, passing the locals who were unaware of his presence.
+They darted through the village, silently and invisibly, passing the locals who were unaware of there presence.
 He followed her as she skillfully navigated the roof tops, jumping from one to another with an elegant grace.
 She wasn’t firing at him, so she either had no weapons or she knew the Alliance directive about Tern.

 ‘I have her in the scope E6.’
 Came a voice from his internal comm.
 ‘I can take down the felon if needed.’